Parol45/TabletopHub/README.md

 ### Build & run:

-Firstly install all nodejs garbage:
+Firstly install all nodejs garbage: `npm install`

-`npm install`
+---

-With single terminal command:
+Startup with single terminal command: `gradlew webpack`

-`gradlew webpack`
+---

-To speed up a process of debugging you can rebuild bundle.js with:

-`npm run build`

-and then hotswap (if you're using idea: ctrl + shift + F9).
+Or to speed up a process of debugging you can rebuild bundle.js with: `npm run build` and then hotswap (if you're using idea: ctrl + shift + F9).

 ## Important TODOs